Hokkie/Lets-Upgrade-JavaScript/README.md

-# Lets-Upgrade-JavaScript-Day-02
+# Lets-Upgrade-JavaScript
-This is assignment for day 2 JavaScript batch 1 (Lets Upgrade)
+This is assignment for JavaScript training batch 1 (Lets Upgrade program) letsupgrade.in